Battle of Chickasaw Bayou: Battle

 On December 26, Sherman deployed the brigades of Col. John F. DeCourcy and Brig.
 Gens.
-David Stuart and Francis P. Blair, Jr., to perform reconnaissance and find weaknesses in a Confederate defense.
+David Stuart and Francis P. Blair Jr., to perform reconnaissance and find weaknesses in a Confederate defense.
 They moved slowly ahead through the difficult terrain, skirmishing with S.D.
 Lee's covering force that had been at Mrs. Lake's plantation.
 On December 28, Steele's division attempted to turn the Confederate right flank, but was repulsed by Confederate artillery fire as they advanced on a narrow front.

 On the morning of December 29, Sherman ordered an artillery bombardment of the Confederate defenses to weaken them before a general Federal advance.
 For almost four hours, an artillery duel took place all along the line of battle, but did little damage.
 At 11 a.m., the duel ceased, and the infantry deployed into their lines of battle.
 Understanding the formidable nature of the Confederate fortifications, Sherman remarked, "We will lose 5,000 men before we take Vicksburg, and may as well lose them here as anywhere else."

 At noon, Union troops advanced with a cheer.
 Blair's brigade moved on the left, DeCourcy's in the center, followed by Brig.
-Gen. John M. Thayer's brigade on the right; Thayer's brigade lost its way and only one regiment, the 4th Iowa Infantry, was engaged.
+Gen. John M. Thayer's brigade on the right; all of Thayer's brigade except the 4th Iowa Infantry was ordered not to follow Thayer's orders by General George W. Morgan (the order conveyed by General Steele who was officially Thayer's superior.)
+Thus, instead of arriving before the Confederate lines with 3500 men, Thayer found himself with 500.
 Colonel James A. Williamson, commanding the 4th Iowa, was later awarded the Medal of Honor for his actions that day.
 They crossed water barriers and abatis and carried the advance rifle pits on the weight of sheer numbers, but met stiff resistance when they came against the main Confederate line and began to crumble under the heavy fire.
 The survivors fell back across the bayou on a corduroy bridge.
 S.D.
 Lee ordered his men to make a counterattack, during which they captured 332 Union soldiers and four battle flags.

-Another assault ordered by Sherman was conducted by two divisions under A.J.
-Smith (his own division and that of M.L.
-Smith, who had been wounded the day before) advancing across Chickasaw Bayou to seize the Indian Mound that was in the center of the Confederate line, defended by Barton and Gregg.
+Another assault ordered by Sherman was conducted by two divisions under A. J. Smith (his own division and that of M. L. Smith, who had been wounded the day before) advancing across Chickasaw Bayou to seize the Indian Mound that was in the center of the Confederate line, defended by Barton and Gregg.
 Skirmishers from the brigades of Cols.
 Giles A. Smith and Thomas Kilby Smith covered the bayou crossing and the 6th Missouri Infantry of G. A. Smith's brigade led the way with 20 pioneers, building a road on the far bank.
 Five attempts to carry the position at the Indian mound were repulsed.

 On the far Union right, an attack by Col. William J. Landram's brigade of A.J.
 Smith's division was easily repulsed by the Confederates of Vaughn's brigade.